kamareee/knn_engine/README.md

 ## Data

-A sample dataset has been given in
+Some sample datas has been given in `testdata.csv` and `testcat.csv` files.